cliburnh/CS-510-HW1/README.md

  ```java
  String pathname = "C:\\Users\\cliburn\\Desktop\\microrts-master\\src\\ai\\abstraction\\simple";
  ```
+ Then, set the test.PlayGamewithMmouseTest as the main class.
- Also, you can choose the AI you want to use, edit the file test.GameVisualSimulationTest as follow:
+ Also, you can choose the AI you want to use, edit line 40~44 in the file test.PlayGamewithMmouseTest as follow:
  ```java
  // AI ai1 = new MouseController(w);
  // AI ai1 = new PassiveAI();